lyon-fnal/centos-gm2-dev/README.md

 # NOTE:
 I no longer use `vagrant` and am not updating this repository.
+See lyon-fnal/devenv instead.

 # centos-gm2-dev